moov-io/watchman/docs/geocoding.md

 Watchman added support in `v0.57.0` for various geocoding providers that populate the `Latitude` and `Longitude` fields of every entity's address.

+Refer to the [file configuration](/watchman/config/#file) section for more information.

 ### Providers

 The supported providers are listed below.
 If you'd like to contribute or recommend a new provider [open an issue](https://github.com/moov-io/watchman/issues/new).